 - The Prandtl mixing length model is one of the earliest attempts to describe three-dimensional turbulence effects.
 It is the least complex model, and is no longer widely used.
 FLOW-3D includes it mainly for its usefulness in academic studies.

-- The so-call one-equation model is also an early effort to represent turbulence.
+- The one-equation model is also an early effort to represent turbulence.
 It calculates time-averaged turbulent kinetic energy k and requires a known turbulent mixing length LT at all locations.
 Since LT is not usually known ahead of time, the one-equation model is not suitable for modeling complex flows.

 - The standard k-ε model (Harlow & Nakayama 1967) is a two-equation model that calculates both turbulent kinetic energy, k and dissipation rate, ε, and finds the turbulent mixing length LT dynamically.
 It is an industry standard, and has been found useful for representing a wide range of flows (Rodi 1980).